DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/3/world3.md

 Guns were ineffective against the spirits.

 While bullets could wound slimes, they would quickly restore themself up.
-As for ghosts and lanterns bullets would just pass through them.
+As for ghosts and lanterns, bullets would just pass through them.

-They had to be completely destroyed by flame or blast.
+They had to be completely destroyed by using flames or a blast.

 [Preparing counter-measures against traits of each race is very bothersome.]